 - Make sure your melatonin doesn't contain xylitol

 - Buy from a trusted brand and make sure to check online reviews.

 - When discussing how much melatonin you can give with your vet, ask them what brand they recommend.

-- Look for melatonin formulated for dogs.
+- Look for melatonin formulated and approved for dogs.